samipiercy/MDEF/docs/term2/11-RemixingMaterials.md

 ![babymushie](../images/2Term/3_RemixingMaterials/babymushie.jpg)

 **Properties:** Flexible, waterproof, easy to sterilize/antibacterial, heat resistant, bouncy and durable.
-Can be made in multiple colors and formed easily into shapes and molds, has similar emotional properties of feeling healthier while being easy to clean.
+Can be made in multiple colors and formed easily into shapes and molds, has similar emotional properties of silicone of feeling healthy and clean.

-**Description:** This material is approachable by kids and their parents, because it can be molded into flexible shapes with a variety of colors.
+**Description:** This material is approachable by kids and parents.
+It is easy to clean and can be molded into flexible shapes with a variety of colors.

 **Story:** As babies and kids grow up the items around them do not need to last forever, since they are constantly evolving and needing different things.
-There is a lot of waste in toys and gear for kids, but also a lot of plastic that can be easily ingested.
-By having a biomaterial alternative it is healthier for the kids and the environment..
+There is a lot of waste in toys and gear for kids, but also a lot of plastic that could be ingested.
+By having a biomaterial alternative it is healthier for the kids and the environment.

 **Applications:**